pjwl33/code_snippets/rubynotes.md

   return "Goodbye"
 end

--> output is "Goodbye"
+-> output is "Goodbye" - more like a function, scope of funciton, precise number of arguments

 def greeting
   my_proc = Proc.new {return "Hello"}
   my_proc.call

-  return "Goodbye"
-end
+  return "Goodbye", returns both proc object and block, not as strict on argument number end

 -> output is "Hello"